Temples of The Church of Jesus Christ of Latter-day Saints

 When President Gordon B. Hinckley announced his concept of smaller temples in 1997, Anchorage topped the list of considerations for a pilot location.
 However, at the suggestion of architect Doug Green, the Monticello Utah Temple was selected for the prototype because of its location near Church Headquarters.
 From what was learned during construction, Brother Green was able to implement nearly 300 improvements and modifications to the Anchorage Alaska Temple blueprints that included innovations such as heated stairs and an entrance canopy.1

 Just five years after its dedication, the Anchorage Alaska Temple was rededicated after an expansion project that nearly doubled the building's square footage.
-The renovation included the addition of a second ordinance room, offices for temple staff, new men's and women's dressing rooms, a patron waiting room, a laundry facility, and an elevator.2
+The renovation included the addition of a second instruction room, offices for temple staff, new men's and women's dressing rooms, a patron waiting room, a laundry facility, and an elevator.2

 1. Chad Hawkins, The First 100 Temples (Salt Lake City: Deseret Book Company, 2001) 149–151.